 There are eight Council members.
 They are Council Chair, Cathy Cooney, Deputy Chair, Michael Chapman, and Council members Colin Rangi, Ian Macrae, Ngaroma Tahana, Rahera Ohia QSM, Dr. Ryan Morrison and Dr. Tom Richardson.

-7. Who will be the new CEO for the new institution?
+7. Who is the CEO for the new institution?

 8. Will the merger result in redundancies or changes to staff roles?